PatrickAttankurugu/car_valuation/README.md

 car_valuation
 ==============================

 An end-to-end machine learning project.
-To predict care prices given certain characteristics of the cars
+To predict car prices given certain characteristics of the cars

 Project Organization
 ------------